vmartinyan/MOJ-Portal/wp-content/plugins/ultimate-faqs/readme.txt

 == Changelog ==
+= 1.6.9 =
+- Added in the option to re-order the elements of an FAQ (body, date/author, categories, etc.)

+= 1.6.8 =
+- Fixed a conflict with other plugins that use CSSTidy for CSS sanitization
+- Added the ability to link to the search shortcode with a term preloaded

+= 1.6.7 =
+- Fixed the settings page for those using PHP7
+- Fixed the faq_id attribute of the select-faq shortcode

 = 1.6.6 =
 - Added in a captcha option for the submit question shortcode
 - Fixed an HTML validation error